openssl/openssl/doc/designs/quic-design/quic-overview.md

 Flow Controller
 ---------------

-This module is consuled by the TX Packetizer and RX Frame Handler for flow control decisions at both the stream and connection levels.
+This module is consulted by the TX Packetizer and RX Frame Handler for flow control decisions at both the stream and connection levels.

 Statistics Collector